shinmai/dirtystache/README.md

 }
 ```

-DustPress data object holds a variety of other objects that are user defined models.
+dirtystache data object holds a variety of other objects that are user defined models.
 For example if you have a frontpage with a header, a content block, a sidebar and a footer, the data object would look like this:

 ```
 object(stdClass)#1 (5) {